Mass media in Malaysia: Past arrests and investigations

 Malaysia authorities have arrested, detained and investigated numerous journalists, artists, people and/or groups both online and offline.

 Between January 2020 and June 2022, the Malaysian government reported that they conducted 692 investigations under the Communications and Multimedia Act (CMA).

-In February of 2022, Malaysian police detained activist Fahmi Reza for two days for his artwork on Twitter that satirised a government minister.
+In February 2022, Malaysian police detained activist Fahmi Reza for two days for his artwork on Twitter that satirised a government minister.
 On July 1, religious authorities and police members charged two people for insulting Islam during their comedy act under the CMA, resulting in local authorities requesting the closure of the comedy club.
 In October 2022, police detained political activist Jay Jay Denis over a tweet accusing a political leader of misconduct.

 PEN International officially denounced the increased use of Section 223 of the CMA to target writers and the general public for expressing their views online and in the press.
 Freedom of expression is pledged in Article 10 of the Federal Constitution, however Section 223(a) deems it an offence for any individual to use a platform to create, solicit or initiate communication seen as "obscene, indecent, false, menacing or offensive with the intent to annoy, abuse, threaten or harass another person".
 If charged, individuals can be fined up to RM50,000 or one years' imprisonment.

 Article 19, an organisation that calls for freedom of worldwide expression, conducted a legal analysis of the 1998 CMA in February of 2017.
 They concluded that the Act is overly broad, resulting in an increased amount of offences and lacks proper defence against censorship.
 They also deem the Act as unprotected of journalistic sources and anonymity.
 Article 19 calls for the Malaysian government to review the Act and amend it to fit with the standards of international freedoms of expression.